anushtup-nandy/path_planning_deepRL/README.md

 # path_planning_deepRL

 This project is about making a path planning robot that'll discover the road on it's own, and then follow it.
+It was done by Subash(responsible for the Kivy design) and I(DQN, neural network) under th guidance of Dr. Abhishek Sarkar from the department of Mechanical Engineering in BITS-Pilani, Hyderabad Campus).

 As of now I've implemented:
 1. the DQN algorithm, and ran it on the cart-pole env.
 2. DQN2 (which is the simpler version of the grokking one)
+3. The DQN algorithm, and the neural network from scratch using Numpy (for some reason, I wasn't able to install kivy on Ubuntu, so I proceeded to do it on windows)
+4. A very simple simulation on kivy (in no way is this the final model, we plan on making it solve a maze, for now to see if it works, we made it follow a line!)

+THANK YOU!

 ## Help taken: